 The campus contract administrator will ensure that the Exhibit

 A-1 with the contract specific goals is included in the contract.

-a copy of the approved utilization plan and staffing plan to the MWBE central repository
+submit a copy of the approved utilization plan and staffing plan to the MWBE central

-signed MWBE subcontract agreement(s), a copy of which is forward by the MWBE Program
+of signed MWBE subcontract agreement(s), a copy of which is forwarded by the MWBE

 should the need arise to verify that the subcontractor/supplier is performing a commercially